-Key Challenges Priorities help the long term unemployed back into work.
-Housing Inability to meet housing development targets due to low financial viability of sites, a range of small development sites and a lack of developer interest (particularly volume house builders) in Pendle.
-Poor quality of existing housing stock and an increasing level of private rented property, including House in Multiple Occupation (HMOs).
-Work with Homes England to maximise the funding for Pendle leading to delivery of new housing.
-Use PEARL Together to deliver housing sites for open market housing and affordable housing schemes (including Affordable Rent and Shared Ownership).
-Use the Brownfield Development Fund in partnership with local developers to bring forward Brownfield Sites for residential development.
-Connectivity Improve both physical and virtual connectivity In partnership with the Pendle Vision Board, local businesses, LCC, Lancashire Enterprise Partnership (LEP), and other councils, seek to improve connectivity in Pendle by: Continuing to lobby for the Colne-A56 Villages Bypass (as part of the broader review of East/West Connectivity by Transport for the North).
-Continuing to lobby for the Colne to Skipton Railway Line to be reinstated (again, as part of the review of East/West Connectivity by Transport for the North).
-Work with Digital Lancashire and Lancashire Digital Skills Partnership to ensure that Pendle has the best digital infrastructure to support economic growth.
-Economy Meeting the demand for employment sites in Pendle leading to the creation of new jobs and economic growth.
+Key Challenges Priorities Improve both physical and virtual connectivity In partnership with the Pendle Vision Board, local businesses, LCC, Lancashire Enterprise Partnership (LEP), and other councils, to seek to improve connectivity in Pendle by: Continuing to lobby for the Colne-A56 Villages Bypass (as part of the broader review of East/West Connectivity by Transport for the North).
+Continuing to lobby for the Colne to Skipton Railway Line to be reinstated (again, as part of the review of East/West Connectivity by Transport for the North). - Seeking funding for a passing loop on the Colne to Burnley Railway Line to improve the frequency and quality of train services. • Work with Digital Lancashire and Lancashire Digital Skills Partnership to ensure that Pendle has the best digital infrastructure to support economic growth.
+Economy Key Challenges Priorities Meeting the demand for employment sites in Pendle leading to the creation of new jobs and economic growth.
 Use the Council's Joint Venture to deliver the extension to the Lomeshaye Industrial Estate.

-Key Challenges Priorities Supporting the growth of existing businesses and the establishment of new businesses.
+Supporting the growth of existing businesses and the establishment of new businesses.
 Work with the LEP, BOOST and Growth Lancashire Ltd to promote Pendle as a place to do business and, where required, to support Pendle's businesses to meet their growth aspirations.
-Work with LEP , LCC and Pendle Vision Board to develop the business case and seek external support for the extension of West Craven Business Park.
-Use the Brownfield Development Fund in partnership with local developers to bring forward Brownfield Sites for commercial development.
-Health Pendle has an ageing population with many living in unsuitable housing.
-Obesity levels in Pendle are rising, particularly amongst young people and as physical activity rates are declining.
-Seek to influence the work of the Integrated Care System for Lancashire and Cumbria and participate in the Pennine Lancashire Integrated Care Partnership to improve health outcomes for people in Pendle.
-Infant mortality rates remain a significant issue for Pendle Work with other local authorities in Pennine Lancashire on the Local Integrated Care Partnership to improve health outcomes for people in Pendle.
-Actively participate in the Pendle Health and Well Being Group with the East Lancashire CCG and support the delivery of health services at neighbourhood level through the Primary Care Network to enhance health service provision at a local level.
+Work with LEP, LCC and Pendle Vision Board to develop the business cas and seek external support for the extension of West Craven Business Park.
+Use the Brownfield Development Fund in partnership with local developers to bring forward Brownfield Sites for commercial development